 The bill amends existing laws regarding the management of public emergencies in New Mexico, specifically focusing on the powers of the governor and the duration of emergency declarations.
 It establishes that any order or rule that restricts commerce, public assembly, or personal conduct will automatically terminate after thirty days unless extended by either the legislature or the governor.
 The governor can extend such orders or rules up to two times, with each extension lasting no more than thirty days, provided there is a written determination that the extension is necessary to address the ongoing emergency.

 Additionally, the bill modifies the process for declaring a state of public health emergency.
-It requires the governor to consult with the secretary of health before making such a declaration and specifies that the declaration will automatically terminate after thirty days unless extended by the legislature or the governor, who can also extend it up to two times for thirty days each.
-This change aims to ensure that emergency powers are subject to legislative oversight and are not indefinite, promoting accountability in the management of public health and safety during emergencies.
+It requires the governor to consult with the secretary of health before making such a declaration and specifies that the declaration must include details about the nature of the emergency and its expected duration.
+Similar to the general emergency orders, a public health emergency declaration will also terminate automatically after thirty days unless extended by the legislature or the governor, with the same limitations on the number of extensions.
+This legislation aims to ensure a balance between effective emergency management and legislative oversight.

 Statutes affected: